RickStrahl/SetResolution/README.md

 SetResolution CREATEPROFILE -p <profileName> -w 1280 -h 768 -f 59
 ```
 #### Manually Edit SetResolution.xml
 Profiles are stored in `SetResolution.xml` in the same folder as the .exe, so you can manually edit the XML file to add or edit profiles.
-In order to remove profiles you have to edit the `SetResolution.xml` file.
+In order to remove profiles you have to edit the `SetResolution.xml` file and remove the entry.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>